khale3lu/Portfolio_MVP/README.md

 pip install -r requirements.txt Configure the Database: Edit the app.py file to specify your MySQL database configuration. python initialize_database.py Run the Application: Start the Flask application:

-python app.py The application will be available at http://localhost:5000/ in your web browser.
+python app.py The application will be available at http://127.0.0.1:5000/ in your web browser.

-Usage Visit the home page at http://localhost:5000/ to view articles.
-Register an account to create and manage articles.
-Log in to your account to access the dashboard for article management.
-Create, edit, and delete articles as a logged-in user.
-Challenges Faced During the development of this application, the following challenges were encountered:
+Usage Visit the home page at http://127.0.0.1:5000/ to log your response.

+Challenges Faced During the development of this website, the following challenges were encountered:

 Database Configuration: Configuring the MySQL database correctly, including setting up the schema and ensuring that the 'root' user had the necessary privileges.